 Yes, object caching is helpful for the Woocommerce website.
 Shared hosting is mostly ideal for just blogging and portfolio-type websites.
-If you wish to launch an eCommerce website on WordPress, then Woocommerce is required and Woocommerce puts heavy loads on the database, so the best way to reduce, you must enable object caching.
+If you wish to launch an eCommerce website on WordPress, then Woocommerce is required Woocommerce puts heavy loads on the database, so the best way to reduce, this is must enable object caching.

 Which are the best plugins for object cache?

 Specifically, for Redis, you can use the Redis Object Cache plugin and for Memcached or Redis you can use LiteSpeed Cache or W3 Total cache plugin.